goto-bus-stop/ti-advance/README.md

 IMPORTANT(?)
 NOTE
 =================

 This is under heavy development.
 Nothing works, but some things act like they do.
 No code optimization has been done.
 Some parts are over-commented, while others lack comments at all.
 Very few areas of the language are covered so far.
 The compiler is **extremely** buggy.
 Please, do not rely on anything in here.
+It also does not throw sensible errors, if at all.